 3) If the worker controls the hours of employment.

 - Boba Fett was given the autonomy to work as he saw fit.
-He was not required by Mr. Vader to report to work at any certain time, nor was he required to clock in or out, nor otherwise document his work time.
+He was not required by Mr. Vader to report to work at any certain time, nor was he required to clock in or out.

 4) Does the employee solely rely on the employer for a steady income?